OccLE: Label-Efficient 3D Semantic Occupancy Prediction: Methodology

 \subsection{Distill 2D Foundation Models for 2D and 3D Semantic Learning}

 3D semantic occupancy prediction is implemented through the entanglement of geometric and semantic features \cite{li2023voxformer}.
 The geometric feature indicates whether a voxel is occupied, while the semantic feature specifies the class occupying the voxel.
 3D semantic occupancy prediction maps the feature grid to voxel semantic labels.
 Achieving high accuracy traditionally requires extensive voxel annotations to guide the mapping, but obtaining such annotations is costly.
 To mitigate this requirement, we notice that the image semantic segmentation maps the feature map to pixel semantic label and benefits from large annotated datasets.
-Therefore, we aim to distill 2D foundation model for 2D and 3D semantic learning, where the 2D foundation model predicts aligned pseudo labels to supervise the semantic learning of image and LiDAR scan inputs.
+Therefore, we aim to distill 2D foundation model for 2D and 3D semantic learning, where the 2D foundation model predicts aligned pseudo labels to supervise the semantic learning of image and LiDAR inputs.

 2D foundation models may not share the same class definitions as 3D semantic occupancy prediction.
 For example, a 2D foundation model trained on the Cityscapes dataset \cite{cordts2016cityscapes} does not include categories such as bicyclist or truck when applied to the SemanticKITTI dataset \cite{behley2019semantickitti}.
 To resolve this class unalignment, we integrate both dataset-specific and open-vocabulary 2D foundation models.
 The dataset-specific one produces primary labels for shared classes, while the open-vocabulary one produces auxiliary labels for unaligned classes.
 Specifically, we utilize MSeg \cite{lambert2020mseg} as a dataset-specific model and SAM2 \cite{ravi2024sam} for open-vocabulary model.
 We adapt MSeg universal class classification to the task-specific classes, input the unaligned class name prompts into SAM2, and merge outputs using Boolean operations to generate aligned pseudo labels ${{\bf{\bar s}}}$.
+The details of category alignment are provided in Appendix B.